christianreiser/EEG_analysis/README.md

 - You can find the exercises in `./exercises`
 - Data and results will be saved to `./local` by default, but can be changed

+## general info TODO
+units:
+voltage potentials are described as "value", "amplitude", "potential" and if not noted otherwise the unit is µV
+time is always in seconds

 ## Downsampling
 To speed up processing the data is downsampled from 1024.0 Hz to 256.0 Hz.